 INFORMATION FOR IMPACT: Enabling education providers to address exploitation of international students in accommodation and at work (studynsw partner project)

-This UNSW Sydney and UTS project will lead the international education sector to respond to exploitation of international students in accommodation and at work.
-Funded as a Partner Project by StudyNSW, it will enable education providers across the NSW VET, ELICOS and higher education sectors to more effectively deliver information on employment and housing that assists students to avoid and address exploitation.
-Building on existing research on student experiences and attitudes in relation to exploitation, the project will examine the types of information that will effectively respond to students’ needs and experiences, and influence their attitudes.
-Research will include focus groups and a survey of international students, and collation of the views of project partners and other student-facing stakeholders across the international education sector.
-The findings will be published in a report in late 2019.
+UNSW Sydney and UTS are leading a response by the New South Wales international education sector to the exploitation of international students in accommodation and at work.
+Funded as a Partner Project by StudyNSW, this study will enable education providers across the NSW VET, ELICOS and higher education sectors to more effectively deliver information and services on employment and housing that directly respond to the needs and experiences of international students.

 7-Eleven: International students’ access to unpaid wages

 After media reports of widespread exploitation of 7-Eleven’s international student workforce across Australia, the company established a Wage Repayment Program.
 Projected to pay out $150 million in total, this may be the largest payout of unpaid wages in Australian history.
 Drawing on interviews with international students and a range of stakeholders across Australia, this project considers the barriers that prevent international students from accessing remedies for unpaid entitlements within existing legal and institutional frameworks in Australia.
 It identifies the factors that made the 7-Eleven Wage Program so unusually accessible and effective, and lessons for government institutions and future business-led redress processes.
 Findings from the study were published in the article Lessons from the 7-Eleven Wage Repayment Program for remedying migrant worker exploitation in Australia.